ibmresilient/resilient-community-apps/fn_outbound_email/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**IBM QRadar SOAR app for 'fn_outbound_email'**
+**IBM QRadar SOAR app for Outbound Email**

  ![screenshot: main](./doc/screenshots/main.png)

-IBM QRadar SOAR app for 'fn_outbound_email'
+The Outbound Email App for IBM SOAR provides a way of sending email from the SOAR platform.
+The email message contains information about the incident that the email action was performed on.

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
+The Outbound Email App provides the following functionality:
 * Send email to lists of recipients (to, cc, bcc)
-* Format email using a predefined html template or specify your own template
+* Format email using a predefined HTML template or specify your own template
 * Send attachments with the email at the incident level or task level.
 * Example rules included at the incident and task levels
 ---